 - All applications must include a supporting letter of recommendation from a faculty or staff adviser familiar with the project.
 The letter of recommendation must be attached with the application before submission.

-- SAEF awards will not cover any food cost associated with the event.
-All food expenses are the responsibility of the SAEF recipient.
+SAEF awards will not cover any food cost or food diem associated with the event.
+All meals are the responsibility of the SAEF recipient.

 Additional Award Information: